 An important part of coming to college is meeting new people and experiencing new things!
 We encourage you to fill out your Housing Application and go through our roommate matching process.
 However, if you are interested in requesting a specific student as your roommate, there is a section on the housing application you may fill out.
 You will need the student ID number of the student you are requesting to be housed with.
 In order for Residence Life to pair you with the roommate you have requested, the roommate must also request you in return.
 Please make sure that both you and your prospective roommate have requested each other on the housing preferences form.
 If you have already submitted your preferences form and need to make any changes, contact the Residence Life office at firstname.lastname@example.org or 253.879.3317.

-Tip number 1: expect success!
+Tip number 1: spend quality time with your roommate.
 Students who are very different often make excellent roommates.
 The strongest roommates are those that speak to each other often, spend time together outside of the residence hall room, and make time to share personal viewpoints.
 We strongly encourage you to move in, attend orientation, and get into a routine with classes before you make a determination about compatibility.
-Try to avoid making snap judgments about your roommate based on brief communications over the summer or social media such as Facebook or Twitter.
-Many times it just takes students spending some intentional, quality time getting to know each other to learn that they are a great match!
+Try to avoid making snap judgments about your roommate based on brief communications over the summer or social media.
+Many times it just takes students spending some intentional, quality time getting to know each other to learn that they are a great match.
 Residence Life staff provide a number of guided opportunities for you to explore your roommate dynamic at the start of the year, including leading a "roommate success" conversation and facilitating you and your roommate filling out a Roommate Agreement form available electronically through Roompact in September.
 If at some point during the year you find that your living arrangement is not working, you should contact your RA, RCC, or RD to talk about your situation and options.